shibing624/agentica/examples/README.md

   - [ ] Can be customized and fine-tuned for specific tasks
   - [x] Can communicate with other LLMs

-[x] indicates functionality that is implemented in this LLM OS app

 ## Running the LLM OS: